 Ein Gedi’s Ancient Synagogue

-Nestling in the heart of Ein Gedi Nature reserve, Ein Gedi’s ancient synagogue was discovered by chance in 1965.
-Kibbutz members were installing a water pipe for irrigating their date palm groves when the tractor hit a mosaic floor.
-An archaeological expedition from the Hebrew University uncovered the building, the proved to a be 1,500-year-old synagogue.
-Its mosaic floor was decorated with charming patters and 4 lengthy inscriptions.
-One of them alluded to a secret the community held whose nature is mystery to this day.
+in 1965 members of kibbutz Ein Gedi wanted to wanted to install a water pipe line when the tractor hit a mosaic floor.
+An archaeological expedition from the Hebrew University uncovered the building, which proved to be a 1,500-year-old synagogue.
+Its mosaic floor was decorated with charming patterns and four lengthy inscriptions.
+One of them alluded to a secret the community held whose nature is a mystery to this day.
 A burnt scroll found on its floor was deciphered only in 2015.
 It proved to be a copy of Leviticus.

 Touring Ein-Gedi’s Ancient Synagogue

-Ein-Gedi’s synagogue is with the Ein Gedi Nature reserve an national park.
+Ein-Gedi’s synagogue is with the Ein Gedi Nature Reserve, a national park.
 It is open every day, from 8:00 to 17:00.
-The synagogue is a great example of a Jewish community thriving in the Judean Desert in Talmudic times.
+The synagogue is an excellent example of a Jewish community thriving in the Judean Desert in Talmudic times.
 Its wealth was probably based on the lucrative production of Balsam perfume.

-Touring Ein Gedi’s ancient synagogue can be combined in a day tour of the Dead Sea.
+Touring Ein Gedi’s ancient synagogue can be combined with a day tour of the Dead Sea.